Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 You can find all of this code and more in context at the [AppHookup for Pebble GitHub repo](https://github.com/Antrikshy/AppHookup-for-Pebble).

->Note: Some of the snippets in this post are edited versions of the real thing, so that it's easier to understand them without context.
+>Note: Some of the snippets in this post are adapted versions of the actual source code to make them easier to understand with less context.

 The AppHookup app is built entirely over the pre-designed window elements included in Pebble.js.
 At the top of the file, I include the `ui` module: